Zebrafish development, Genetics of angiogenesis and vascular stabilization

 How do blood vessels develop a stable vascular tree?

 Blood vessels are customized for delivery of oxygen and nutrients to different organs with different architectures and metabolic needs.
 How do blood vessels acquire organ-specific patterns?
 How do they aquire the mural cell support cells that prevent them from degrading or bleeding?
-In this project we look at transcription factors that guide the maturation of vascular mural cells and prevent stroke.
-We also study genetic mutations leading to vascular malformations to understand normal vessel developmental patterns.
+In this project we look at the specification and differentation of vascular mural cells.
+We discovered that NKX3.1 is expressed and required in mural cell progenitors for controlling their numbers and differentiation.

 Using the zebrafish to understand rare genetic disease:

 Advances in genomics has resulted in mutations being identified in genes of unknown function that may lead to disease.
-But if the gene is unknown, how do we know what it does and whether it could be causing the disease.
-In my laboratory, we create mutations similar to patient mutations in genes where the function is incompletely understood.
+But if the gene is unknown, how do we know what it does and whether it could be causing the disease?
+In my laboratory, we model patient mutations in genes where the function is incompletely understood.
 We can then study the effects of these mutations at the organismal level and see how they lead to changed development or blood vessel growth/fuction.
-Examples of genes we study are vascular anomoly genes, Rasa1, GNAQ, vascular stabilization genes FOXC1, FOXF2, heart development gene ILK1.
+Examples of vascular development genes we study are vascular anomoly genes, Rasa1, GNAQ, and vascular stabilization genes FOXC1 and FOXF2.

 Vascular stabilization:

 The origins of mural cells are not well understood.
-In the head, mural cells are thought to originate in neural crest cells, but how do they migrate to specific vessels and what signals allow them to contact and ensheath endothelial cells?
+In the head, mural cells are thought to originate in neural crest and mesoderm cells, but how do they migrate to specific vessels and what signals allow them to contact and ensheath endothelial cells?
 In this project we examine the genetic control of mural cell development.
-Using transgenic smooth muscle and pericyte marker lines we trace mural cell migration in real time.
+Using transgenic smooth muscle and pericyte marker lines combined with genetic mutants we trace mural cell migration in real time.
 Loss of mural cell attachment to endothelial cells results in brain hemorrhage.
 We have developed mutant animals with defective vascular stabilization that are models of both hemorrhagic and ischemic stroke.
+Several of the mutants have mutations in genes that also lead to human stroke, allowing us to mechanistically model changes to the vasculature.

 The zebrafish model: